status2 <- function(w) {

 Note that for the SALSA scores we use a different normalization compared to before.
 Instead of dividing by the maximum, we divide by the sum, so that the vector of SALSA hub and authority scores sum to 1.0.

-The reason for this is that, as Fouss, Renders, and Saerens (2004) explain, these numbers have a straightforward interpretation in terms of the probability that a random walker in the network will find itself in that particular node, when the walker goes from hub -> authority -> hub -> authority (e.g., never going from hub to hub or authority to authority) using the entries in the P.a
+The reason for this is that, as Fouss, Renders, and Saerens (2004) explain, these numbers have a straightforward interpretation in terms of the probability that a random walker in the network will find itself in that particular node, when the walker goes from hub -> authority -> hub -> authority (e.g., never going from hub to hub or authority to authority) using the entries in the P.a and P.h matrices to determine the probability of jumping from hub \(i\) to authority \(j\) and vice versa.
+Thus, the higher the probability the more “central” the specific hub or authority is, just like the random walk interpretation of the PageRank scores.

-HITS versus Principal Components Analysis
+HITS as Principal Components Analysis

+Saerens and Fouss (2005) argue that there is an intimate relationship between the HITS dual ranking scores and one of the most widely used multivariate analysis techniques, Principal Components Analysis (PCA).
 In fact, they argue that HITS is just PCA on an uncentered data matrix (which in the this case is the network’s adjacency matrix).
-Technically we could also just argue that PCA is just HITS on a centered adjacency matrix, as we will see in just a bit.
+Technically we could also just argue that PCA is just HITS on a centered adjacency matrix, as we will see right now.

 Let’s see how this works.
 First, let’s create a centered version of the network adjacency matrix.
-To center a typical data matrix (e.g., of individuals in the rows by variables in the columns) we subtract the column mean (the average score of all individuals on that variable) from each individual’s score.
+To center a typical data matrix (e.g., of individuals in the rows by variables in the columns) we subtract the column mean (the average score of all individuals on that variable) from each individual’s score.3

-function to check that the column means of the centered adjacency matrix are indeed zero:
+We can use the colMeans function to check that the column means of the centered adjacency matrix are indeed zero:

 We then use the function below to normalize each status score to be within the minus one to plus one interval and have mean zero: